Skip to content

 Shading

-After 1 hour of editing my animation, trying to understand how to position the camera, then how to render it, and after that how to save it.
-I ended up recording a video.
-I made many mistakes when creating the character and it ended up having this color overlay.
-I think it’s because I did not join create the volumes correctly.
-Anyway, after a long day, almost 15 hs, I think I’ll be able to create some basic assets to develop a simple game in Unity 3D.
+After 1 hour of editing my animation, trying to understand how to position the camera, how to render it, and how to save it, I ended up recording a video.
+I made many mistakes when creating the character, and it ended up having this color overlay.
+I think it’s because I did not create the volumes correctly.
+Anyway, after a long day, almost 15 hours, I think I’ll be able to create some basic assets to develop a simple game in Unity 3D.

-• This tool is not very intuitive, it works completely different from all the other tools I know.
+• This tool is not very intuitive; it works completely differently from all the other tools I know.

-• The learning curve might be long so I’ll probably have to plan how am I going to do this to make it work.
+• The learning curve might be long, so I’ll probably have to plan how to approach it.

 Fusion 360